 Snooker handicaps are more popular than you think.
 This market is popular when a player is a clear favorite over another.
 In that case, the sportsbook will add frames to the game’s final score, ‘handicapping’ the favorite to even out the playing field and the odds.

 Futures are, as the name explains, betting on future snooker events.
 It can predict who wins the UK Open or pick any player as the winner of another tournament or competition.

 Most Popular Snooker Competitions & Tournaments

-Each snooker season features many big-money tournaments, which are both highly popular among viewers, and bettors alike.
-The biggest of them all is the World Championship, which takes place in April at The Crucible Theatre in Sheffield, but there are other major competitions you shouldn’t miss.
+Each snooker season features many big-money tournaments, which are highly popular among viewers, and bettors alike.
+The biggest of them is the World Championship, which takes place in April at The Crucible Theatre in Sheffield, but there are other major competitions you shouldn’t miss.